Associate Professor Campbell Allan Jones

 On the side of thought, my current philosophical research is in ontology and in particular is focused on questions of difference, relation, the other, otherness, number, the one, the infinite, the universal and multiplicity.
 I retain an interest in the question of the subject from my earlier work, focused in particular today on how collective agency is constructed out of multiplicity.

-I have published studies on the thought of John Locke, GWF Hegel, Karl Marx, Jacques Lacan, Emmanuel Levinas, Jean-François Lyotard, Michel Foucault, Jacques Derrida, Alain Badiou, Silvia Federici, Gayatri Chakravorty Spivak, Randy Martin and Thomas Piketty.
+I have published studies on the thought of John Locke, GWF Hegel, Karl Marx, Jacques Lacan, Emmanuel Levinas, Milton Friedman, Jean-François Lyotard, Michel Foucault, Jacques Derrida, Alain Badiou, Silvia Federici, Gayatri Chakravorty Spivak, Randy Martin and Thomas Piketty.

 Situated in the tradition of historical materialism, my work is engaged with and informed by immediate political concerns.
 Beyond my work as an educator this involves my public and political work and my work as a Researcher at the left think tank Economic and Social Research Aoteoroa (ESRA), where I work on projects on housing, finance, work and political organisation.